Rue87/RUNMAR25118_fto2502_B1_Runyararo-Marongwe_JSLPP/README.md

 - **JavaScript(ES6+)** -  Core logic, DOM manipulation, event handling
 - **LocalStorage API** - Persisting user tasks locally
 - **Fetch API** - Retrieving initial tasks from a remote API
-- **Custom SVG icons** -  For theme toggle and sidebar buttons (Provided for me in the assets folder)
+- **Custom SVG icons** -  For theme toggle and sidebar buttons (Provided for me in the assets folder).

 ## Features

 - **Initial Data Fetching:** Loads tasks from an external API on first visit.
 - **Local Storage Persistence:** Saves all changes locally to keep data after page reloads.
 - **Task Management:** Create, edit, delete tasks with modals.
-- **Theme Toggle:** Switch between dark and light themes with custom icons
+- **Theme Toggle:** Switch between dark and light themes with custom icons.

 ## Setup Instructions

 1. **Clone or Download Repository**/ Download the ZIP and extract it.
 2. **Open the App:** Open the index.html file in any modern browser (Chrome, Firefox, Edge, Safari).
-3. **Icons and Assets:**Ensure the /assets/icons folder remains in place as it contains the downloaded SVG icons used in the theme toggle and sidebar buttons.
+3. **Icons and Assets:** Ensure the /assets/icons folder remains in place as it contains the downloaded SVG icons used in the theme toggle and sidebar buttons.

 ## Usage Guide